sminemfinance2021/docs/token-seller.md

-Emergency function that allows the controller to force a token sale through UniSwap.
+Emergency function that allows the controller to force a token sale through PancakeSwap.
 This exists in case of an emergency which demands immediate removal of a token.

 # Pool Interaction